JaimeHyland/Mellifera/README.md

 I believe that completing such a project would satisfy the requirements listed for the fifth porfolio project in Code Institute's LMS, i.e. to show  an appropriate level of understanding on my part of a number of different concepts, technologies and disciplines related to Full-Stack programming in the e-commerce sector:

--- Django development on a cloud-based IDE (using Django-3.x on a VS Studio IDE hosted on Gitpod).
+- Django development on a cloud-based IDE (using Django-3.x on a VS Studio IDE hosted on Gitpod).
--- The creation and maintenance of database models, implemented using Django, running on Postgresql.
+- The creation, maintenance and use in Python code of database models, implemented using Django, running on Postgresql.
--- Use of agile methodologies via the project features available in GitHub, associated with the repository for this portfolio project.
+- Use of agile methodologies via the project features available in GitHub, associated with the repository for this portfolio project.
--- Creation of UI elements outside Django's admin panel to allow users to create and update records in database tables.
+- Creation of UI elements outside Django's admin panel to allow users to create and update records in database tables.
--- The use of robots.txt and sitemap.xml files.
+- The use of robots.txt and sitemap.xml files.
--- The use and purpose of descriptive metatags in HTML code.
+- The use and purpose of descriptive metatags in HTML code.
--- How to link to external resources using the Rel attribute.
+- How to link to external resources using the Rel attribute.
--- How to make a custom 404 error page.
+- How to make a custom 404 error page.
--- The use of social media, using the instance of Facebook as an example.
+- The use of social media, using the instance of Facebook as an example.
--- Creation of a newsletter signup form.
+- Creation of a newsletter signup form.
--- The use of DEBUG mode, and in particular the need to turn it off before deploying.
+- The use of DEBUG mode, and in particular the need to turn it off before deploying.
--- The Django functionality allowing users to log in and out of the project application.
+- The Django functionality allowing users to log in and out of the project application.
--- The use of Stripe together with Django, bootstrap and bespoke HTML, CSS, JavaScript and Python code to demonstrate a working online purchasing system
+- The use of Stripe together with Django, bootstrap and bespoke HTML, CSS, JavaScript and Python code to demonstrate a(n almost) working online purchasing system
--- The correct use of linting to check code formatting.
+- The correct use of linting to check code formatting.
--- Detailed human-made logs of testing processes.
+- Detailed human-made logs of testing processes.
--- Appropriate use of online research and problem-solving resources publicly available on the Internet.
+- Appropriate use of online research and problem-solving resources publicly available on the Internet.

 ![Behives in autumn](/assets/documentation/beehives_in_autumn.webp)